UCOBANK - Investment Analysis: Buy Signal or Bull Trap?

 🏭 Industry

-- Banking sector benefits from credit growth but faces margin pressures and asset quality risks.
+- Banking sector benefits from credit growth but faces risks from asset quality and high leverage.

 🔎 Conclusion